piclas-framework/reggie2.0/README.md

 ```

 ### h-convergence test
-* Determine the rate of convergence versus decreasing the average sapcing between two DOF by running multiple different grids
+* Determine the rate of convergence versus decreasing the average spacing between two DOF by running multiple different grids
 * Requires multiple mesh files

 Template for copying to **analyze.ini**